mskrajnowski/10c-blog-10links/post.md

 Another issue is managing the glue code, custom code snippets running "in the cloud", such as Auth0 rules and Parse cloud code.
 As a developer you want to have all your code well organised in a VCS.
 It's not a great developer experience to push the code to the repository and then have to manually copy&paste a block of code to a given service.
 Parse makes this a bit better by providing a [CLI][parse cli] for deploying updates, so you could create a git hook, which would deploy the code automatically.

-We plan on improving 10Links in the future, so it becomes the 10Clouds knowledge base with features like tagging, full-text search and article suggestions, personalized reading list, etc. We're also looking forward to open-sourcing the code base as soon as possible.
+We plan on improving 10Links in the future, so it becomes the 10Clouds knowledge base with features like tagging, full-text search and article suggestions, personalized reading list, etc. We're also looking forward to open-sourcing the code as soon as possible.

 [5th hackday post]: http://10clouds.com/blog/hackday-v-why-we-all-love-codefesting/
 [aurelia]: http://aurelia.io/